 Every good chicken and rice dish needs some accompaniments and we’ve paired ours with a Mint Cucumber Yogurt to mellow out the flavor, some pickled red onions, and Zhoug!
 “Zhoug?
 What in the world is Zhoug?” you might ask.
 It’s a Middle Eastern herby, slightly spicy, slightly garlicky, slightly sweet, and delicious-on-everything condiment!
 We take no credit for the recipe, this is directly from my Aunt’s website, Cafe Sucre Farine-Zhoug.

-Tips and Tricks for Turkish Chicken Kebabs with Cranberry-Saffron Rice & Mint Cucumber Yogurt
+Tips and Tricks for Armenian Chicken Kebabs with Cranberry-Saffron Rice & Mint Cucumber Yogurt

 - Whenever I use the spice turmeric, I always use a glass mixing bowl.
 Turmeric is very bright and vibrant, but loves to stain any type of plastic container.

-- When making the Turkish Spice, double or triple the recipe.
+- When making the Armenian Spice, double or triple the recipe.
 It stays good for 6 months, and having it on hand cuts the time down on the entire dish significantly.

 - *Zhoug is a Middle Eastern herby, slightly spicy, slightly garlicky, slightly sweet, and delicious-on-everything condiment!
 We take no credit for the recipe, this is directly from my Aunt’s website, Cafe Sucre Farine-Zhoug.
 You can also purchase some here or in any Middle Eastern grocery store.
 The recipe for pickled red onions comes from her website too.

-- Leftover Turkish chicken would be excellent in a wrap with some cucumbers, mint, parsley and tzatziki sauce.
+- Leftover Armenian chicken would be excellent in a wrap with some cucumbers, mint, parsley and tzatziki sauce.

 - Smoked Paprika has a unique and separate flavor from regular sweet paprika.
 It’s has deep and rich undertones and adds a smoky flavor, without being overpowering.
 Don’t skip on the smoked paprika!